Family2Family Considering Location Logo

 If your student did not have the opportunity to collect information on career interests, a variety of resources can support you as you help them explore this important pathway.
 Visit the Project 10 website Fizz to access various resources that can assist in determining career interests.
 Additional resources are the Collaborative Assessment Guide for Transition Planning Services Fizz and the Transition Assessment from the Transition Coalition Fizz

-checklists Use this checklist to identify what is important to students and families about majors, credentials, and programs.
+Use this checklist to identify what is important to students and families about majors, credentials, and programs.

 Landing